Become an Aspirant & Mountain Guide

 Aspirant Guide Course:

 Aspirant Guide course is the first step education to be an International Mountain Guide, which is also indicated as transition diploma course.
-Aspirant guide training is consisting of three components spread out over 10 months, giving a total of 47 training days.
+Aspirant guide training consists of three components spread out over 10 months, with a total of 47 training days.
 This proposed plan does not include the approach or the return from training venue.
 It is a group structured based training.
-The dates of the different components are to be reconfirmed internally while, in the main, respecting the accepted dates.
-Each component will occur in three different seasons i.e., first component in winter, second component in summer and last component in early autumn.
-The first and last component will held in alpine terrain (Altitude 4000m – 5800m) and second component will held in hilly region below 4000m.
-Each year, the training and evaluation of components will hold on same seasons but may vary in dates.
+The dates of the different components are reconfirmed annually while, in the main, the general dates remain the same.
+Each component occur in three different seasons i.e., first component in winter, second component in summer and last component in early autumn.
+The first and last components are held in alpine terrain (Altitude 4000m – 5800m) and second component is held in hilly region below 4000m.
+Each year, the training and evaluation of components are held on same seasons but may vary in dates.

 Progressiveness in the training programmer will allow the trainees to complete their aspirant guide course i.e., in each component the participant has to appear in the final evaluation.
 The successful completion of final evaluation will open the door of next component to respective participant.
-The eliminate participant, who are willing to continue the education should face the entry exam in next time.
+The participant who do not pass and who are willing to continue the education should face the entrance exam next time.

 Aspirant guide course component I